 The area file must include the whole <output-grid> and the grid nodes must match the grid nodes of the output grid.
 We recommend to use exactly the grid format of the <output-grid>.

-Argument: File name.
 See Section 6.2 for possible file formats.